gunjan1909/3d-portfolio/README.md

 #### To do (personal)

-- Work more on responsiveness of 3d models
+- Work more on responsiveness of 3d models ---
-- Update the projects, and testimonials and other personal information
+- Update the projects, and testimonials and other personal information -
-- Add more styles/colours if required
+- Add more styles/colours if required -
-- Add a footer with socials and other stuff if required
+- Add a footer with socials and other stuff if required -
-- Add a scroll to top button
+- Add a scroll-to-top button ✅
 - Fix touch scroll for mobiles due to canvas
 - Add to linktree and update/add links for all socials(if any)